Late Breaking Posters

 Notification of Acceptance

 All abstracts received will undergo formal review by the Scientific Committee and independent reviewers.
-Applicants will be notified of the acceptance of their abstract(s) by March 25, 2019.

 Withdrawal requests should clearly state the reason for withdrawal.
 All authors must approve the abstract retraction.
 Please email a copy of the abstract, letter of withdrawal, and statement indicating all authors approving the withdrawal to firstname.lastname@example.org